MCF-Oak Park Heights COVID-19 Response

 Showers and Bathrooms: Inmates still have access to showers and bathroom facilities as usual, with regular cleaning and disinfecting.

 Food Services: Inmates at MCF-Oak Park Heights have always eaten meals in their living units or their cells.
 Currently, the men come out to pick up their trays, eat in the units, and then return the trays when they are done.
-Inmates who receive a meal while they are working in the Canteen area receive their meal in the Canteen area and eat there while ensuring social distancing, which is monitored by Canteen staff, Corrections Officers, and Unit Supervisors.
+Inmates who receive a meal while they are working in the Canteen area receive their meal in the Canteen area and eat their meal while ensuring social distancing, which is monitored by Canteen staff, Corrections Officers, and Unit Supervisors.

 Medication: MCF-Oak Park Heights nursing staff deliver medication to inmates in each complex several times per day.